 mHealth Knowledge connects you — global health professionals — to the people, products, and ideas that you need to do your mHealth work effectively.
-All records hyperlink to the original source.
+This curated portal of records hyperlink to the original source.
 To find evidence-based digital health research, go to mHealth Evidence, part of the suite of resources available via mHealth Knowledge.

-- Furthering the knowledge base: mHealthKnowledge.org is the new home for the African Strategies for Health (ASH) Project's mHealth Compendium Database!
+- mHealthKnowledge.org is the new home for the African Strategies for Health (ASH) Project's mHealth Compendium Database!
 More on the transition here.

 - K4Health is happy to announce a new home for the archive of resources from the Mobile Alliance for Maternal Action (MAMA) Global Project.
 Click here to read the final blog from Kirsten L. Gagnaire.
 All tools, resources and reports produced by the project may be found here or via search.

 - New resource: Family Planning High Impact Practices Brief: Digital Health for Social and Behavior Change